hummingbird-dev/HummingbirdTreeview.vue/README.md

 ## Tipps and Tricks

-- To save the state of the treeview permanentely, set the *localstoragekey* option.
+- To save the state of the treeview permanentely, and to retrieve some information on the state, set the *localstoragekey* option.
 See below (under options) for more details.

 - In the case of asynchroneous creation of input data, make sure that